 - Expend: to spend, use up, or utilize

-- Experience: to learn or sense by direct participation or observation
+- Experience: to learn, feel, or sense through direct participation or observation